-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 The first report about asymptomatic individuals and the potential of their contagion came out after a presumably asymptomatic Chinese businesswoman infected her business partners during a meeting in Germany.
 This report was criticized initially due to lack of proper evidence in investigating the said woman.
 It was unknown whether or not she was experiencing any symptoms at the time of contact with her business partners.